 21 Days of Prayer - Freedom Life Church

-We also have Prayer Guide for you to use during the 21 Days.
+We also have a Prayer Guide for you to use during the 21 Days.
 This is used with permission from Highlands Church and Grow Network.
 This prayer guide is designed to help you get comfortable with different biblical models of prayer and for your prayer life to become more natural, effective, and enjoyable.

 TYPES OF FASTS